 RPF Mentor applicants also need:

-2h Letters of recommendation documenting the RPF you have received related to the work you have done to help others become RPF’s.
+2h Additional letters of recommendation as a mentor documenting the RPF you have received related to the work you have done to help others (mentored) become RPF’s.

 3a Complete the application

-3b Submit payment of $325 via check or purchase order
+3b Submit payment of $375 via check or purchase order (payable to WestEd)

-You will receive an email vertification of receipt of the application and fee.
+You will receive an email verification of receipt of the application and fee.
 The review process can take up to 6 weeks.